Aseptic process simulation (APS)

 Objective:

-The primary objective of aseptic process simulation is to demonstrate the capability of the aseptic manufacturing process to consistently produce a sterile product.
+The primary objective of aseptic process simulation is to demonstrate the aseptic manufacturing process’s capability to consistently produce a sterile product.

 Media Fill: